The Graduate School offers a variety of benefits to support students during their time at Baylor.

-Graduate students who are enrolled in at least one credit hour are eligible to purchase Baylor's Student Health Insurance Plan.
+Domestic graduate students who are enrolled in at least six (6) credit hours (at least three in the summmer) or one full-time equivilant course are eligible to purchase Baylor's Student Health Insurance Plan.
 Students who receive full tuition remission and a full stipend may be eligible for a Graduate School subsidy.
 Learn more

 In recognition of the challenges of balancing the demands of graduate study and parenting a new child, this policy aims to improve the environment for student-parents by addressing the conflicts and issues that may arise as the two goals of advanced education and parenthood intersect.
 Learn more